AlexPT2k22/FindMyRecipe/README.md

 ![Screenshot_78](https://github.com/AlexPT2k22/FindMyRecipe/assets/116266537/cde10bef-6b06-4db7-b2ba-aeadd628152b)

-This program uses Edamam API in order to work: https://www.edamam.com/
+This program uses Edamam API to work: https://www.edamam.com/

-This is an *Open-Source* program, you can see how it works.
+This is an *Open-Source* program, you can see how it works and contributes.